clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/stateless.rst

 owned and managed by the user.
 A freshly installed |CL| system will only have a minimal set of files in the :file:`/etc/` directory and software installed by |CL| does not write to :file:`/etc`.
 This operating assumption allows |CL|
 users to clearly identify the configuration that makes their system unique.

-Software Configuration
+Software configuration
 **********************

 With stateless separation, default software configurations are read in order